DHI/MIKE-OPERATIONS/Modeling/ManageInputTimeSeries/readme.txt

 The spreadsheet contains the model setup path, the scenario name and four columns:

-1. Include (TRUE/FALSE) default TRUE (If TRUE, then the input time series will be mapped when running the UpdateScenarioInputTimeSeries script)
+1. Include (TRUE/FALSE) default set to TRUE if a time series is mapped to the input time series (If TRUE, then the input time series will be mapped when running the UpdateScenarioInputTimeSeries script)
 1. Model object name (model object name used as reference)
 2. Input Ts name (input time series name used as reference)
 3. Time Series Path (Path to the time series mapped to the input time series)